 Medical Biller/Coder : Online

-What is Medical Biller/Coder : Online?
+Why study Medical Biller/Coder : Online?

-This program is open to all students with a high school diploma or GED and the desire to succeed in college.
-Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.
+This program is open to all students with a high school diploma or GED and the desire to succeed.
+Although admission is open, students accepted into the program must continue to meet the academic standards established in order to advance to upper levels of study.

 To succeed in medical billing and coding, you should be well organized, have excellent communication skills and be detail oriented.
 You should also be comfortable sitting at a desk for long periods.